ALL passengers are required to be on board NO LATER than 2:00 pm as we will sail at 4:00 pm.

 ALL passengers are required to be on board NO LATER than 2:00 pm as we will sail at 4:00 pm.
 NO EXCEPTIONS will be made for passengers that arrive after 2:00 pm.

 The Tampa International Airport (TPA) is the closest area airport to Port Tampa Bay.
-Consider arriving a day or two earlier so that you can take advantage of the local attractions in the Tampa area as well as our Pre-Party on Friday, February 2nd.
+Consider arriving a day or two earlier so that you can take advantage of the local attractions in the Tampa area.
 This also helps to avoid potential flight delays, baggage collection and transfer problems that could occur.

 However, if you are arriving on the same day your cruise departs, we suggest that you schedule your arrival and departure flights as follows: